-3.9.
-Reporting Requirements
+4.5 Reporting Requirements

 Subrecipients are required to submit reports via Grants Network at times indicated in the Standard Agreement, in accordance with HCD and HUD reporting requirements.
-At a minimum, during the term of the Standard Agreement, the Subrecipient shall submit to HCD a monthly progress report which may address the following topics:
+At a minimum, during the term of the Standard Agreement, on a monthly basis the Subrecipient shall submit to HCD a progress report which may address the following topics:

-- Number of beneficiaries served - Various beneficiary demographic data - Data related to national objective compliance - Race and ethnicity beneficiary data, as applicable - Labor standards compliance reporting - Data related to Project performance measures included in the Standard Agreement - Project status - Expenditure status - Contract milestones status - Data related to the household demographics of Project beneficiaries - A description of the current status of the Project activity - A description of activities to be undertaken in the next reporting period - A description of problems or delays encountered in Project implementation and course of action taken to address them - Any questions that have arisen during implementation or a request for technical assistance - A description of actions taken to achieve Project milestones
+- Number of beneficiaries served. - Various beneficiary demographic data. - Data related to national objective compliance. - Race and ethnicity beneficiary data, as applicable. - Labor standards compliance reporting. - Data related to Project performance measures included in the Standard Agreement. - Project status. - Expenditure status. - Contract milestones status. - Data related to the household demographics of Project beneficiaries. - A description of the current status of the Project activity. - A description of activities to be undertaken in the next reporting period. - A description of problems or delays encountered in Project implementation and course of action taken to address them. - Any questions that have arisen during implementation or a request for technical assistance. - A description of actions taken to achieve Project milestones.

-3.10.
-Monitoring and Compliance
+4.6 Monitoring and Compliance

-HUD describes monitoring as an integral management control standard and requires any entity receiving HUD funding to monitor and evaluate program performance and compliance (see CDBG Regulation 24 CFR 570.501(b)).
+HUD describes monitoring as an integral management control standard and requires any entity receiving HUD funding to monitor and evaluate program performance and compliance, see CDBG Regulation 24 CFR 570.501(b).
 HCD monitors Subrecipients for compliance with program guidelines and all applicable state and federal regulations.
 HCD staff monitors all CDBG-MIT programs and activities.